FarmData2/FD2-School-Materials/01-Introduction/01-Intro-Hands-On.md

-# 01 - Introduction Hands-On Activities
+# 01 - Introduction - In Class Hands-On Activities

 These hands-on activities will guide you through the setup of the FarmData2 Development Environment where you will complete all of the FD2 School Activities.
 Typically in-class, hands-on activities can be completed in pairs or small groups.
 However, because everyone must have a working FarmData2 Development Environment, this first activity must be done individually.